 Ann Arbor trails in the Winter, with dogThe Ann Arbor area has tons of trails and pathways for cross-country skiers and snowshoers of all skill levels.
 As a common courtesy when out on the trails, snowshoers are encouraged to use the sides of groomed trails, keeping the center open to cross-country skiers.
 Whether you’re seeking a short pathway or going the distance, you can find what you’re looking for here!

-Rolling Hills County Park is a top winter spot among area cross-country skiers and snowshoers, offering over three miles of well-kept, groomed trails and tons of open space.
+Rolling Hills County Park is a top winter spot among area cross-country skiers and showshoers, offering over three miles of well-kept, groomed trails and tons of open space.
 Find a flat, shorter trail ideal for beginning skiers, a longer trail with different terrain for those more advanced, and a one-mile, torch-lit trail for night-time skiing!
 Rolling Hills also offers ski equipment rentals per hour.

 Pack your equipment and head to the Border-to-Border Trail in Dexter!
-Ski and snowshoe along the Huron River and discover three Dexter area parks fit for all levels of experience.
+Ski and snowshoe along the Huron River and discover three Dexter area parks fit for any level of experience.
 The B2B trail begins at Hudson Mills Metropark where you can explore six miles well-groomed trails and snow-glazed fields.
-Ski rentals are also available here!
-Heading south, discover Mill Creek Park within the city of Dexter before continuing south to the next stop, Dexter-Huron Metropark, providing gentle hills and stretched pathways to enjoy views of the river.
+Take a moment to visit Park Lyndon, located nearby in Chelsea, where adventurers can explore nearly 35 miles of snow-friendly area for snowboarding and skiing.

 Washtenaw County Cross Country Skiing